Marcbaer/01.01-Propagating-Uncertainty-1D-Random-Walk/README.md

 The GP-LSTM is trained for one-step-ahead predictions using a random walk with 1000 time steps.
 An uncertainty propagation algorithm is applied to propagate predictive uncertainties 10 steps into the future by sampling a given number of samples per time step using the predicted distribution.
-The results from one experiment are shown below:
+The results from one experiment are shown below.
+The first plot shows the propagation of the predicted uncertainties and the second one the predictive distribution for 20 different test points.

 <img src="./Figures/RW_uncertainty_propagated.jpg" width="350" height="300" /> <img src="./Figures/RW_pred_shift1.jpg" width="350" height="300" />